Skip to content

 June 21, 2025, 5:45 am | Read time: 2 minutes

 Discount apps from major retail chains promise price advantages and savings opportunities.
-However, what initially appears to be a clever savings tool often turns out to be a financial trap in practice.
-A closer look at how these apps work reveals why users often spend more money than planned, despite using coupons.
+But what initially seems like a clever savings tool often turns out to be a cost trap in practice.
+A closer look at how these apps work shows why users often spend more money than planned, despite coupons.

 Loyalty points, digital brochures, and coupons–discount apps are now standard at almost all major supermarkets and discount stores.
 But do the promised shopping benefits really pay off?

-Discount Apps as Bait–savings are rarely the case
+Discount Apps as Bait–Saving Is Rarely the Case

 Whether it’s a discount store, supermarket, or drugstore, almost every chain now offers its own app that includes more than just shopping lists and brochures.
-Loyalty programs, discount coupons, and special offers are designed to motivate customers to buy.
-However, real savings are usually absent.
+Loyalty programs, discount coupons, and special offers are meant to motivate customers to buy.
+But real savings are usually absent.

 “Not really,” says Markus Montz from the IT magazine “c’t” when asked if these apps actually save money.
 The e-commerce expert further explains that bargains are hardly possible through digital offers–even with high purchase amounts in a single store.
 According to Montz, the actual monetary advantage from discounts and coupons is generally less than one percent of the purchase value.